Travel with Confidence

 .avif)

 From Split you will head to Zadar, home to a historic old town of Roman ruins, medieval churches, cosmopolitan cafes and quality museums set on a small peninsula, Zadar is an intriguing city.
 It’s not too crowded and its two unique attractions – the sound-and-light spectacle of the Sea Organ and the Sun Salutation – need to be seen and heard to be believed.

-Your next stay is in the beautiful Plitvice lakes area, a 295-sq.-km forest reserve in central Croatia.
+Your next stay in in the beautiful Plitvice lakes area, a 295-sq.-km forest reserve in central Croatia.
 It's known for a chain of 16 terraced lakes, joined by waterfalls, that extend into a limestone canyon.
 Walkways and hiking trails wind around and across the water, and an electric boat links the 12 upper and 4 lower lakes.
-The latter is the site of Veliki Slap, a 78m-high waterfall.
-From Plitvice, you will then head back to Zadar airport for your journey home.
+The latter are the site of Veliki Slap, a 78m-high waterfall.
+From Plivice you will then head back to Zadar airport for your journey home.

 The People Behind Your Holiday